danielbachhuber/gutenberg-plugin-compatibility/README.md

 **_This sounds important.
 What do I need to do?_**

+See [Testing](#testing) for more details.

 Once you've registered an account, simply launch an environment, test the installed plugin, and record your results.
-See [Testing](#testing) for more details.

 ## Testing

+Before you begin, you'll need to [register for an account](https://plugincompat.danielbachhuber.com/#account-details/) if you haven't done so already.
+Being logged in gives us a revision log for plugin result modification.

+Once you're logged in, hit the "Launch Test Environment" button to create a fresh WordPress installation.
+This installation will include both Gutenberg and a randomly-selected plugin to test.

+@todo clarify what you're looking for

+@todo clarify logging results

+@todo more

 ## Meta